 In his two-decade career with Starbucks, James Snook served in a range of business and technology leadership roles, including most recently as vice president of emerging platforms and innovation.
 In this position, James played a principal role in many mergers and acquisitions that helped expand Starbucks’capabilities and leadership around the globe.
 Previously, Snook served as a top systems consultant to large enterprises, including US Bank, General Electric, Boeing and Microsoft.
 Millie is actively involved in her church, and in all aspects of her children’s lives.
 She and James have been long-time advocates of orphans.James, Millie and their four children live in Redmond, Washington.

 Daryl began his career in commercial real estate.
 In 1997 he joined the Maclellan Foundation executive committee and has since helped lead its global grant-making strategy.
 Beginning in 2000, Daryl helped launch several organizations, including Generous Giving, Giving Wisely and Global Generosity.
 He works with families on four continents regarding their philanthropy, and actively invests private equity into businesses with social impact.
 Daryl holds a BS degree in economics from Westmont College.
 He and his wife, Cathy, reside in Lookout Mountain, Georgia, and have nine children.

 President and COO

 Michele leads our growth strategy implementation, high-performance team building, and process improvement.
 A champion for families overcoming trauma and special needs, she co-founded Refresh, the world’s largest conference for foster and adoptive parents.
-Michele led child permanence nonprofits for 10 years, and served 13 years in HR leadership and Executive Management at Boeing, Microsoft and Milgard.
+Michele has her Master’s in Business Administration and has led child permanence nonprofits for 10 years in addition to 13 years in HR leadership and Executive Management at Boeing, Microsoft and Milgard.